||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Harley Street was lined on both sides by imposing Georgian town houses, many split into offices for businesses eager to claim a select London ‘W1’ postcode.
 Susan could not fail to notice that the rain immediately began to ease the moment she reached the entrance porch of her destination.
 She pushed open the door and slipped inside.

 On the third floor was the office of Doctor Hermann Mordussen, the consultant with whom she had an appointment.
-Mordussen was a psychiatrist, an American practising in Europe who three years ago had suddenly appeared in Susan’s life, claiming to be a distant relative of the father she had never known and offering his services for free.
+Mordussen was a psychiatrist, an American practising in Europe who three years ago had suddenly appeared in Susan’s life, claiming to be a distant relative of the father she had never known and offering his counsel for free.
 Initially grateful, she now hated her visits and loathed his patronising ways.
 Family or not, today was the day she had to tell Mordussen she was not coming to see him any more.
 Dripping wet, she entered his office and squelched towards the blond young man at the reception desk.

 Susan managed a weak smile.
 A trickle of water dribbled from her coat sleeve, leaving a puddle on the desk.
 The man’s own smile slipped into a frown.